 We also have developed novel and innovative systems for the study of negative pressure wound therapy (NPWT) to better understand this technology and the mechanisms by which it enhances wound healing in type 2 diabetics and other compromised wound healing systems.
 Active NIH studies by Dr. Lavery in the area of diabetic wound care/wound healing are ongoing as well.

 The Department of Plastic Surgery is actively engaged in the development of new modalities to enhance evidence-based medicine and incorporate it into the practice of plastic surgery.

-The field of laser therapy headed by Dr. Kenkel is another active area of research where we focus on its application for aesthetics, improving wound outcomes as well as a non-invasive method for transdermal drug delivery.
+The field of laser therapy is another active area of research where we focus on its application for aesthetics, improving wound outcomes, and as a non-invasive method for transdermal drug delivery.

 Our group is also involved in several areas of anatomical research, including development of new and innovative perforator flaps, innovative peripheral nerve research, anatomic studies on migraine nerve pathways, as well as composite tissue transplantation of the face and upper extremities (CTA).

-We are actively seeking energetic engaging medical students and residents, as well as DPMs, MD, or PHD applicants, for our research fellowship.
-We will require an updated CV, a face-to-face interview and a full time 1–2 year commitment so we can truly perform valued research of merit, which will advance your career as well as answer probing questions related to PS and wound healing.
+We are actively seeking energetic engaging medical students and residents, as well as D.P.M.s, M.D., or Ph.D. applicants, for our Research Fellowship Program.
+We require an updated CV, a face-to-face interview, and a full-time 1–2 year commitment so we can truly perform valued research of merit, which will advance your career as well as answer probing questions related to plastic surgery and wound healing.